Microcredentials

 What are microcredentials?

-Referring to 'mini' or 'small' qualifications, microcredentials are short-term learning experiences designed to help students and employees acquire new skills, progress with their personal development or even change careers.
+Referring to 'mini' or 'small' qualifications, microcredentials are short-term learning experiences designed to help students and employees gain new skills, progress with their personal development or change careers.

-While some microcredentials may be delivered as in-person classes or training, they're typically offered as on-demand online courses lasting up to 12 weeks.
+While some microcredentials are delivered in-person, they're typically offered as on-demand online courses lasting up to 12 weeks.

-What are the benefits of taking a short course?
+What are the benefits of taking a microcredential?

 There are a number of advantages to studying a short course or microcredential.
 They:

-- Provide opportunities to upskill - you can brush up on existing skills, or learn new ones in order to keep up with industry advancements, contributing to continuing professional development (CPD).
+• provide opportunities to upskill - you can brush up on existing skills or learn new ones to keep up with industry advancements, contributing to continuing professional development (CPD)

-- Let you learn at your own pace - short courses are often flexible, meaning that time-poor working professionals find these quick modular-style courses easy to study alongside their career or other responsibilities, without having to commit to a full undergraduate or postgraduate course.
+• let you learn at your own pace - short courses are flexible, meaning that time-poor working professionals find these quick modular-style courses easy to study alongside their career or other responsibilities, without having to commit to a full undergraduate or postgraduate course.

-- Offer potential for higher earnings and career advancement - updating and increasing your knowledge and skills by gaining new certifications and qualifications could lead to promotion and a salary increase.
+• offer potential for higher earnings and career advancement - gaining new certifications and qualifications could lead to promotion and a salary increase.
 Alternatively, it could help to facilitate a career change.

-- Provide a pathway to further education - short courses give you a taste of what studying a particular subject involves.
-If you would like to delve further, short courses and microcredentials may inspire you to pursue an undergraduate degree, postgraduate certificate or diploma, a Masters course or professional qualification.
+• provide a pathway to further education - short courses give you a taste of what studying a particular subject involves.
+If you would like to learn more, short courses and microcredentials may inspire you to pursue an undergraduate degree, postgraduate certificate or diploma, a Masters course or professional qualification.

 What subjects are available?